dmerejkowsky/blog/content/en/post/0112-symlinks-and-so-on-linux.md

-After more investigation, you figure it out :  when you compiled the `print-answer` executable, there was a small piece of binary inside it that recorded the *name* of the `.so` file we used.
+After more investigation, you figure it out :  when you compiled the `print-answer` executable, there was a small piece of binary inside it that recorded the *name* of the `.so` file it was linked against.
 You can check it by running the `readelf` command and display the *dynamic section* of your program:

 ```console